 The work of graduate teaching assistants (GTAs) is an integral part of the training for all full-time research postgraduate (RPg) students regardless whether they are recipients of postgraduate studentships or scholarships.
 It helps prepare them for teaching-related work they need to undertake.

-In performing their GTA duties, RPg students may be assigned to mark and grade assignments, help course instructors conduct tutorials and/or laboratory sessions, answer questions/queries from students, and/or help prepare class materials among other tasks.
+RPg students may be assigned GTA duties during the course of study at the University.
+Such duties may include marking and grading of assignments, helping course instructors conduct tutorials and/or laboratory sessions, answering questions/queries from students, and/or helping prepare class materials among other tasks.
 These assignments are limited to 36 effective hours per month on average.
 “Effective hours” include both contact hours and preparation time.
 In the case of research-related duties, if the duties performed by an RPg are directly related to his/her own thesis research or project, the 36-hour limit should not apply.

 For this kind of work, students need to have a thorough understanding of the subject area being dealt with.
 They are also exposed to varied situations where they can acquire and improve transferable skills which will be useful to them in the long term.
 The range of skills involved includes time management, communication skills, group discussion techniques, techniques for conducting materials or information searches, writing skill, critical thinking skills and organization skills.